richchapler/AzureSolutionsDocumentation/docs/AI_Interface.md

 ```

 #### KeyVault.cs
-Create a new class and then replace the default code with:
+Right-click on the "Helpers" folder, select "Add" >> "Class" from the resulting dropdowns, enter name "KeyVault.cs" on the resulting popup then click "Add".
+Replace the default code with:

 ```csharp
 using Azure;